 Here are some tips you may want to use to shake up this next Annual or Quarterly Planning:

 - Shake up the Prep Work: Think of the discussions you want to have.
-What are some prep work questions you want to collect in order to provide themes or insights to the discussion?
+What prep work questions do you want to collect to provide themes or insights to the discussion?
 Are the traditional Start, Stop, Keeps feeling a bit stale?
 You have the Ideas board at your disposal so take advantage!
 What items do you want brainstormed?
 Perhaps you have a top Threat to your organization to address.
 Perhaps your Start, Stop, Keeps could be focused on how to mitigate this particular area?

 - Peel the Strategy Onion: Revisit your core strategy every year and every quarter.
 Ask your consultant for advice on areas of your strategy you can strengthen.
 Hit a growth plateau?
 Culture non-existent?
 Lack of focus?
 Building out a successful strategy is an iterative process and will infuse excitement in each planning session if you allow the collective minds to spend time in high-level strategy.
 Crossing the t’s and dotting the i’s of execution is a different part of the brain...there’s room for both.